mbonifasii/ruby-learning/README.md

-## Please Check my homework on homework.rb
+## Please Check my homework in homework.rb

 poo.rb was created just to practice a little of POO